Chemotherapy Fact Sheet

 Finally, the wearing of Intralace System™, wigs, hats, turbans or scarves does not stop hair growth.
 In fact, keeping the head covered and warm encourages hair growth.

-If you require any further help or advice please contact Lucinda Ellery Consultancy to arrange a consultation.
+If you require any further help or advice please contact the Lucinda Ellery Consultancy by one of the methods below to arrange a consultation.

 Based on information supplied by Carol P Walker L.C.G.I.
 M.I.T.
 Cert.Ed.
 Consultant Trichologist

 To arrange a private consultation at The Lucinda Ellery Consultancy please call:

 For UK and other international enquiries please call

 +44 208 741 8224 - (London) England, UK

 or you may wish to visit our UK website